-Current Status Differences from the Practices Evaluation Item Yes No Brief Explanation Specified in the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and Reasons and in conformed to "Rules for Election of Directors" and "Principle of Corporate Governance" to ensure the diversify and independence of BOD member.
-In the Fifth session of the board member, foreign director account for 18%, independent director account for 27%.
+Current Status Differences from the Practices Evaluation Item Yes No Brief Explanation Specified in the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and Reasons the diversify and independence of BOD member.
+In the sixth session of the board member, foreign director account for 18%, independent director account for 36%.
 Apex focus on the professional knowledge and skills of directors.
 All directors of Fifth session possess knowledge of the industry and international market perspective.
 Directors Shu-Mu Wang, Jui-Hsiang Chou, Yung-Yuan Cheng, Sen-Tien Wu, Tu-Chuan Chen, Shun-Chung Lee and Somkiat Krachangjang possess abilities to make operational judgments and conduct management administration and risk management knowledge and skills and Leadership.
 Directors Shu-Mu Wang, Jui-Hsiang Chou, Sen-Tien Wu, Jesadavat Priebjrivat and Yung-Tsai Chen possess abilities to perform accounting and financial analysis.
 In addition, Apex also pays attention to gender equality in the composition of the board of directors.
 The target ratio of female directors is 5% or more.
-It is expected that one female director be added to the sixth session of board of directors to achieve the goal.
-(2) Other than the Compensation Committee and the Audit Committee which are required by law, does the Company plan to set up other Board committees?
-V (2) In addition to the Remuneration Committee and the Audit Committee, committees of other functions will be created in accordance with the Company's business development and related regulations.
-No major difference (3) Has the Company established methodology for evaluating the performance of its Board of Directors, on an annual basis, reported ٧ No major difference
+Apex has added a female director to the sixth session of board of directors and thus achieves the goal.
+(2) Other than the Compensation Committee and the v (2) In addition to the Remuneration Committee and the Audit No major difference Audit Committee which are required by law, does Committee, there is also the Sustainable Development the Company plan to set up other Board Committee (established in 2022). committees of other functions committees? will be created in accordance with the Company's business development and related regulations.
+(3) Has the Company established methodology for v (3) Apex has established regulations on evaluation of the No major difference evaluating the performance of its Board of performance of the board of directors and the approaches of Directors, on an annual basis, reported the results evaluation and performance evaluation will be conducted of performance to the Board of Directors, and accordingly annually.
+The annual performance evaluation will used the results as reference for directors' be reported to the board of directors at the end of each year,